-This means, the foundation on one end remains intact, the second grid of foundation settles, the third grid settles more than the third, and so on.
+This means the foundation on one end remains intact, the second grid of the foundation settles, the third grid settles more than the third, and so on.

 The tipping settlement generally doesn’t cause cracks in the structure.
 However, upon prolonged tipping settlement, the structure may overturn.